Grades are available after classes end. See the calendar for specific dates.

 The following scale is used to calculate the grade point average (GPA) for degree program applicants and candidates as well as premedical program students using a 4-point scale.
 This numerical conversion does not represent grading assessments for individual courses.
 Final authority for grading rests with the instructor in charge of the course.
 The following numerical values are assigned to letter and nonletter grades: A=4.0, A–=3.67, B+=3.33, B=3.0, B–=2.67, C+=2.33, C=2.0, C–=1.67, D+=1.33, D=1.0, D–=0.67, E=0, WD=0, RQ=0, EXD=0.

-Potential and admitted degree and diploma candidates should check their individual program requirements to learn more about how letter and nonletter and noncompletion grades will affect their academic standing, including the limited number of WD grades that can be earned before counting as zeros in the cumulative GPA.
+Potential and admitted degree candidates and premedical program students should check their individual program requirements to learn more about how letter and nonletter and noncompletion grades will affect their academic standing, including the limited number of WD grades that can be earned before counting as zeros in the cumulative GPA.

-Admitted degree candidates can learn their GPAs by reviewing academic progress reports available through online services.
+Admitted degree candidates and premedical program students can learn their GPAs by reviewing academic progress reports available through online services.
 These reports are updated at the end of each semester.

-Potential candidates should be aware that minimum GPAs are required for admission to all program and if their GPA is below the minimum, it may not be in their best interest to continue to register for courses in an attempt to raise their GPAs.
+Potential candidates should be aware that minimum GPAs are required for admission to all programs and if their GPA is below the minimum, it may not be in their best interest to continue to register for courses in an attempt to raise their GPAs.
 Students can learn predegree GPAs by logging into online services and choosing Degree Program Admissions, Verify GPA eligibility.
 The service is unavailable for a short time each term while the Admissions Office awaits students' final grades, and then processes applications and admits students to degree programs.